rolypolytoy/S1/README.md

 - Functioning code for the microcontroller to run on, and a companion desktop app that integrates with any OS
 - CAD files for the mechanical portions
 - Assembly and proof of functionality.

----
-## Why S1 Is Different

-Unlike other DIY SEMs, S1 is:

-- Based on first-principles simulations (via Picht), which is a standard step in industrial prototyping and experimental physics research.
-- Built with reproducible hardware rather than eBay-lifted parts, or exclusive enterprise hardware.
-This enables reproducibility, performance, and low cost, a difficult trifecta to nail for both DIY-ers and commercial vendors.
-- Fully documented with CAD, BOMs, control logic, and code.
-- Designed for educational and research-grade applications rather than seeing whether a DIY SEM can be made, which is a question that's already been answered.
-- Uses einzel lenses rather than simple cylindrical lenses or electromagnetic lenses- these are accurate enough to be used in FIBs, they're just not used in electron microscopes because high-energy electrons don't bend fast enough in them.
-But, we're using fixed 5kV electrons for which 7.5kV and 10kV einzel lenses are more than sufficient for.